-This is the BI Ladder to Success and can be used when trying to evaluate where you are right now in your organisation and help guide to where you want to get to.
+It’s also useful to communicate where you want to get to.
 If you are working in a business intelligence role it is definitely worth having annual or bi-annual reviews of your BI roadmap.

-Accompanying the ladder are the following directions to developing a BI roadmap:
+Accompanying the ladder and iceberg are the following suggestions to develop a BI roadmap:

-- Vision/Goal – State the Business Goal and IT Goal side by side and show how your BI goals are aligned to the Business priorities
+- Vision/Goal – State the Business Goal and IT Goal side by side.
+Show how your BI goals are aligned to the Business priorities

 - Current State – Using a pictorial representation, display the current state architecture or process through which the Business is currently accessing data for reporting and analysis.
-You may also show the different business groups/divisions and their current data needs and their current business process.
-This should also show the type/nature of data the different divisions report on.
-Display the level of organizational BI maturity on a scale or in reference to the Level of Analytics.
+You may also show the different business groups/divisions, their current data needs and their current business process.
+This should also show the type/nature of data the different divisions use.
+Display the level of organisational BI maturity in reference to the BI Ladder.

 - Business Problems – List the different problems/issues faced by the business in accessing the data for reporting and analysis.
 Also list the shortcomings of the current system.

-- Objective/Purpose – State the objectives by relating them to what you plan to do to solve the Business problems and the level of BI maturity you and the business wish to achieve.
+- Objective/Purpose – State the objectives by relating them to what you plan to do to solve the Business problems.
+Also agree on the level of BI maturity you and the business wish to achieve.
 Define the success criteria and ways of tracking the progress.